rbliu/CLDC2/README.md

 # Plotting Shear Distribution of Background Galaxies in DC2 Run 1.1p extra-galactic catalog (protoDC2)

-In this example script we show how to select background galaxies distorted by the foreground host halo, and calculate their shear distributions.
+In this Hack Day project, we are aiming to plot shear distribution of background galaxies which are distorted by the corresponding host halos.
+We hope that it can help us to find the more massive halos.

 Participants: **Ian Dell'Antonio**, **Robert Liu**, **Shenming Fu**

-Last verified run: **7-26-18**

 This notebook demonstrates how to access the extra galactic catalog through the Generic Catalog Reader (GCR, https://github.com/yymao/generic-catalog-reader) as well as how filter on galaxy features and cluster membership.